Close X

 Payment

 Yes.
 A delay in payment does not hinder meeting an appeal deadline.
 However, once received by OLT staff, the appeal won’t be processed until payment is received.
+Please note that, if payment is required by legislation, failure to submit the required payment may result in your appeal being dismissed.

 If you are having trouble completing the payment through CCPAY, please contact the OLT’s General Inquiry Line to report the issue.
 OLT staff will connect with support staff to address the issue.
 You could also select “Pay with Cheque/Pay Later” and continue to submit your appeal until you can sort out the payment issue.